XIONG-ZHIPeng/Note2024/DataBase/CH4/CH4.md

 ![](./Images/DRC4.png)
 ![](./Images/DRC5.png)
 ![](./Images/DRC6.png)
-This query can be read as follows: “Find all values of N such that some tuple <I, N, T, A> in Sailors satisfies the following condition: For every B, BN, C , either this is not a tuple in Boats or there is some tuple Ir, Br, D in Reserves that proves that Sailor I has reserved boat B.” The ∀ quantifier allows the domain variables B, BN , and C to range over all values in their respective attribute domains, and the pattern ‘¬( B, BN, C ∈ Boats)∨’ is necessary to restrict attention to those values that appear in tuples of Boats.
+This query can be read as follows: “Find all values of N such that some tuple <I, N, T, A> in Sailors satisfies the following condition: For every B, BN, C , either this is not a tuple in Boats or there is some tuple Ir, Br, D in Reserves that proves that Sailor I has reserved boat B.” The $\forall$ quantifier allows the domain variables B, BN , and C to range over all values in their respective attribute domains, and the pattern ‘$\neg$( B, BN, C $\in$ Boats)V’ is necessary to restrict attention to those values that appear in tuples of Boats.
 ![](./Images/DRC7.png)

 ![](./Images/Safe.png)